July – August 2018

 2017-2018 (on-going program)

-Irene Kapustina: Lost and Guided: Refugees Community Platform Building through Drama
+Irene Kapustina: Lost and Guided: Refugee Community Platform Building through Drama

 Organization: Various educational, community, and public institutions and private organizations